 DAY 1: Saturday - Arrival, welcome, dinner and briefing.
 Don’t forget our courtesy collection service from Aviemore.

 DAY 2: Sunday - Crested Tit and Scottish (Parrot) Crossbill are our first targets, followed by Osprey, Red Squirrel and lunch with Dipper, Buzzard and Goldeneye.
 After lunch we visit a quiet glen known to few birders, though Hen Harrier, Red-throated Diver, Lesser Redpoll, Ring Ouzel and Red Grouse may all be seen.
 Later we enjoy a Highland summer evening with a leisurely drive to the moors close to The Mountview Hotel.
-Short-eared Owl breed here, and we frequently see the adults quartering over heather.
+Short-eared Owl breed here, and we frequently see the adults quartering over the heather.
 Black-throated Diver and Red Grouse are also likely, and look out for waders including Dunlin, Redshank and Common Sandpiper in smart summer plumage.
 A lovely evening!

 DAY 3 - 5: Mon - Wed PERTHSHIRE, LOTHIAN and BASS ROCK

-DAY 6: Thursday - In early July our private estate woodlands often produce hen Capercaillie, quite possibly with growing chicks, seen from Heatherlea mobile hides.
+DAY 6: Thursday - In early July our private estate woodlands often produce hen Capercaillie, quite possibly with growing chicks, seen safely from Heatherlea mobile hides.
 Moorland and upland specialities such as Slavonian Grebe, Hen Harrier, Stonechat, Common Sandpiper, Peregrine, Buzzard, Sparrowhawk, Kestrel, plus Golden Eagle and Osprey... your raptor list should be impressive today!

 DAY 7: Friday - A full day on the Cairngorm plateau, with unforgettable mountain scenery all around as we head to the right spots for Ptarmigan and Dotterel, both perhaps with piping young running behind.
 Snow Bunting may also be seen.
 A brilliant day’s birding in a very special habitat.